by Gautham Nagesh

 Dusty Hernandez-Harrison, 19 (right), made his national T.V. debut here on Friday night, outpointing Tim Witherspoon, Jr., 29, en route to a unanimous decision victory in their 8-round welterweight clash.

 The city wasn’t big but the lights were bright as Harrison opened ESPN2’s broadcast of Friday Night Fights on the eve of Super Bowl weekend.
-Cachet in the fight game is hard to come by and harder to preserve.
+A smattering of celebrities and industry professionals had assembled just below the ring’s apron, eager for an appetizer to Sunday’s skirmish; to fans and critics, a maiden appearance at such a spectacle had all the makings of an audition.
 Harrison, of Washington, D.C., didn’t seem to notice the camera’s watchful gaze, though, a testimony to his congenital poise inside the squared circle.
 With the win he improved his resume to 20-0 with 11 knockouts.